MNoya/DotaCraft/README.md

 ## About the project

-Repo for recreating the original dota skills for the use of the Dota2 modding community

 **Stage 1**: Recreate all Warcraft 3 Hero Abilities in Dota.
 This will serve as an extension to the [Dota Spell Library](https://github.com/Pizzalol/SpellLibrary)

 Stage 2: Add every race-based unit and their abilities.